Bold Executive Leadership Trends in 2025

 • Trend 7: Fractional & Fluid Executive Talent Models

-CEO Playbook: Three Moves to Act on the Trends
+CEO Playbook: Three Moves to Act on the Leadership Trends

 Conclusion and Invitation to a Strategy Call